 How to Choose the Right Dog Hiking Harness

-There are many factors to consider before buying a hiking harness for dogs.
+There are many factors to consider before buying a dog harness for hiking.
 Not all dogs are the same weight or build, so you want to make sure the harness fits your pooch’s size and temperament before committing to one.

-A big advantage that harnesses have over leashes or collars is comfort.
+A big advantage that a hiking harness has over leashes or collars is comfort.
 But even with a harness, it’s critical to make sure it fits just right for it to be both comfortable and functional.

 What you’ll need to do is measure the girth of your pup, which is the widest part of your dog’s rib cage.
 Next, you’ll need to measure the back length which is the measurement from the base of the neck to the base of the tail.
 Lastly, you need the neck girth which is the circumference of the dog’s neck where a collar regularly sits.